mdodovic/OdeToFood/README.md

 Entity framework is used to set up migrations, and for database management.

-Initially, this framework is not installed, hence it should be done using the following command:
+Initially, this framework is not installed, hence it should be done using the following commands:

 ```
 dotnet tool install --global dotnet-ef
+dotnet tool update --global dotnet-ef
 ```

 ### Migrations